 Conditions that affect the bladder or prostate can also lead to other urinary symptoms, such as painful urination or blood in the urine.
 Pelvic floor dysfunction can cause painful urination too.

 Both early and late stages of ovarian cancer can cause urinary urgency.

 In diabetes insipidus, the urine is typically clear and odorless.

 A doctor will perform tests to determine what’s causing you to urinate frequently.
 They’ll ask you some questions, such as:

 - How often do you urinate?

 Treatment for frequent urination depends on the cause.
-Your doctor will first treat the primary disease responsible for frequent urination, such as diabetes.
-If an infection is at fault, your doctor will prescribe antibiotics for getting rid of the infection.
+Your doctor will first try to treat any underlying condition responsible for frequent urination.

-Also, have your doctor instruct you on the proper way to perform Kegel pelvic exercises.
+Talk with a doctor about the proper way to perform Kegel exercises.
 These can strengthen your pelvic floor.